 “Youth voices play an important role in international dialogue not only to introduce fresh ideas today, but also to empower the stewards of tomorrow to sustain future conversations,” said Jessica Sevilla, a University of Hawaiʻi at Mānoa Sustainability Fellow.

-“Hawaiʻi is thrilled to host the 2017 World Youth Congress, particularly after being the host for the first WYC in 1999,” said Jessica Worchel, board chair of Peace Child International Hawaiʻi.
+“Hawaiʻi is thrilled to host the 2017 World Youth Congress (WYC), particularly after being the host for the first WYC in 1999,” said Jessica Worchel, board chair of Peace Child International Hawaiʻi.
 “Youth across the globe are actively engaged in exploring how communities are tackling international challenges by reconnecting to indigenous wisdom and identifying contemporary solutions and Hawaiʻi is an ideal location to demonstrate how the United Nations Sustainable Development Goals can be owned and advanced at local levels.
 We also look forward to welcoming back the Hōkūleʻa and celebrating a new generation of youth voices”

 Inspired by the Worldwide Voyage of Hōkūleʻa and its global call to Mālama Honua, international delegates attending the 2017 World Youth Congress will explore the theme “Reconnecting to our Ancestral Roots to build Sustainable Communities” and work on the following questions: